 Employment Opportunities and Cost of Living

-Many of the benefits found in primary urban centers can also be found in non-gateway markets at a substantially reduced cost.
-While workers tend to seek out and congregate in areas with high job growth, it can also lead to more opportunities within a given area as businesses expand their operations.
-Additionally, the lower costs of housing, goods and services, childcare, and other needs means that millennial dollars stretch further.
+Many benefits of primary urban centers can also be found in non-gateway markets at substantially reduced cost.
+While workers tend to seek out and congregate in areas with high job growth, this can also lead to more opportunities within a given area as businesses expand their operations.
+Additionally, the lower housing costs, goods and services, childcare, and other needs mean that millennial dollars stretch further.
 This is particularly valuable for a generation saddled with onerous student loans and other financial obligations.

 Starting a Family

 Of course, millennials are not solely seeking out these areas because of employment.
 It’s not like there are job shortages in Boston or NYC.
-A less quantifiable, but equally important factor is their desire to start families and build their lives – something that is out of reach for many millennials in expensive coastal areas where “starter” homes begin in the high 6-figures and just go up from there.
-While some millennials may be able to afford a 1 or 2 bedroom condo in a dense cityscape, finding a home in a safe neighborhood with good schools and a yard is simply unattainable for many.
+A less quantifiable but equally important factor is their desire to start families and build their lives – something out of reach for many millennials in expensive coastal areas where “starter” homes begin in the high 6-figures and go up.
+While some millennials may be able to afford a 1 or 2-bedroom condo in a dense cityscape, finding a home in a safe neighborhood with good schools and a yard is simply unattainable for many.

 Spartan’s Take

-We’re in the business of locating and executing on opportunities in overlooked markets with growth potential – diamonds in the rough, if you will.
+We’re locating and executing opportunities in overlooked markets with growth potential – diamonds in the rough, if you will.
 We’ve found many of these diamonds in and around the South and Southeast, in cities like Huntsville, Tuscaloosa, Birmingham, and Chattanooga.
-These cities have strong employment opportunities, but beyond that, they also have a quality of life that appeals to millennials, particularly those that are affordable, and well-suited to raising a family.
+These cities have substantial employment opportunities, but beyond that, they also have a quality of life that appeals to millennials, particularly those that are affordable and well-suited to raising a family.

 As demonstrated above, the trends are clear.
-More and more millennials will likely continue to leave major population centers for secondary cities.
-We want our investors to be ahead of the game when it comes to these changes, and to assist them in taking advantage of this new day in American real estate.
+More and more millennials will likely continue to leave significant population centers for secondary cities.
+We want our investors to be ahead of the game regarding these changes and to assist them in taking advantage of this new day in American real estate.